 Build a hash ring that distributes keys across nodes uniformly and minimizes key migration when the cluster topology changes.
 Naive modulo hashing remaps almost every key on each change — consistent hashing limits disruption to only 1/N of keys.

-Add a node to the ring with virtual node positions.
-Should be idempotent.
+Add a node with virtual node positions.
+Idempotent.

-Remove a node.
-Only its keys should move to the next clockwise node.
+Remove node.
+Only its keys move clockwise.
 No-op for unknown nodes.

-Return the responsible node.
-Must be deterministic.
-Return None / null on empty ring.
+Return responsible node.
+Deterministic.
+None on empty ring.

 | Metric | Yours | Ideal |